-Sub-component 2.2 – Improving Irrigation and Drainage Systems for Climate Change Adaptation (EUR 33.1 million).
-This sub-component aims to improve the country’s irrigation and drainage systems development and management and strengthen climate-smart agricultural practices as two core elements of the resilience and adaptation agenda in agriculture.
+Sub-component 2.2 – Improving Irrigation and Drainage Systems for Climate Change Adaptation (EUR 33.8 million).
+This sub-component aims to improve the irrigation and drainage systems development and management and strengthen climate-smart agricultural practices as two core elements of the resilience and adaptation agenda in agriculture.
 Energy-efficient irrigation systems and renewable energy infrastructure will be promoted to mitigate GHG emission.
 Experiences of the recently completed Bank financed IDP showed it contributed to improving agricultural production and productivity thereby enhancing farmers income, specifically when the irrigation water is utilized for the production of high value agriculture products.
 In BiH, access to irrigation allows earlier planting and creates possibilities for double cropping, crop diversification, and use of more efficient and water saving irrigation technologies – aspects that are critical for obtaining higher prices due to being able to provide markets earlier, increasing productivity per hectare due to more intense use of the available land area, and controlling water use of the sector.
 Early fruit and vegetable production made possible in the irrigated areas allowed for earlier market access and demonstrated international comparative advantage.
 Access to irrigation also allowed to produce fodder maize that has helped to increase productivity of dairy., Further, design of the sub-component activities rely on the Irrigation and Drainage (Eco)system approach which calls for a rethink on how the irrigation and drainage sector are supported to align the sector with current and future demands and circumstances.
 Irrigation and drainage are inherently part of a complex socio-technical-ecological system influenced and affected by weather and climatic, agroecological, socioeconomic, governance, policy, and human behavioral factors - called irrigation and drainage (eco)systems and referring to the biophysical, policies, institutions, and socio-economic circumstances that impinge upon, interact with, and influence the performance of the sector including the achievement of the associated development goals.
 These (eco)systems play a powerful role in influencing outcomes from investments in irrigation and drainage infrastructure at multiple scales and dimensions.